Nebraska Parole Process

 - Participate in and Complete Domestic Violence Programming

 - Adhere to Transitional Living Facility Program/Rules

-To assist clients and their families, the Division of Parole Supervision has identified known community resources.
+To assist clients and their families, the Division of Parole Supervision can in some cases provide guidance on community resources.

 Victim Assistance Representative